The Bankrate promise

 Cover your bases.
 Don’t overcomplicate life.
 Be prepared.
 I’m not sure where or how these lessons were drilled into my head, but they were.

-The only exception to the 2-miles-per-dollar earning opportunity is a positive one, and it’s an equally easy reward to earn.
-When I book hotel rooms through Capital One Travel.
+In addition, I get 5X miles for every dollar I spend when I book hotel rooms and rental cars through Capital One Travel.
 That’s a huge incentive to use this card for vacations.
-Signing for a $1,000 hotel bill isn’t fun, but at least I know I’ll earn 5,000 miles, worth $50 in travel, in doing so.
+Although paying a $1,000 hotel bill isn’t fun, at least I know I’ll earn 5,000 miles — worth $50 in travel — when I do so.

 Fun to watch the miles rack up

-With regular activity, the miles add up quickly.
-Like almost everyone, I was homebound for most of 2020 and the early part of 2021.
-I just reviewed my miles balance, and nearly 50,000 miles are sitting in my account by this time.
+With regular activity, miles can add up quickly.
+Like nearly everyone else, I was homebound for most of 2020 and the first part of 2021.
+Since Capital One miles never expire, I had nearly 50,000 miles sitting in my account by this time.
 That’s worth roughly $500 in travel.

-It pairs well with my Chase United℠ Explorer Card, which I use for all of my United Airlines-related purchases.
-Though United is great, sometimes the best flights and fares are on an airline that I may fly with only once or twice.
-I recently used my Capital One Venture comes in.
+Plus, the Capital One Venture pairs well with my United℠ Explorer Card from Chase, which I use for all of my United Airlines purchases.
+Although United is great, sometimes the best fares are with an airline that I may fly with only once or twice — and that’s where the Capital One Venture comes in.

-In the end, even with a $95 annual fee, my Capital One Venture Rewards Card is a bargain.
+In the end, even with a $95 annual fee, my Capital One Venture Rewards Credit Card is a bargain.
 This card gives me options, including flat-rate rewards, flexible flights and numerous protections.
 Plus, it’s easy to rack up miles.
 With so many travel rewards, I just have to decide where to go!

 The information about the United℠ Explorer Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.